ricomariani/CG-SQL-author/docs/user_guide/18_pre_processing.md

 @include "any/path/foo.sql"
 ```

-In addition to the current directory any paths specified with `--include_paths x y z` will be checked.
+In addition to the current directory any paths specified with `--include_paths x

->NOTE: For now, this construct can appear anywhere in the token stream.
-However, inline uses (like in the middle of an expression) are astonishingly "rude" and limitations that force more sensible locations are likely to appear in the future.
-It is recommended that `@include` happen at the statement level.
-If any expression inclusion is needed a combination of `@include` and macros (see below) is recommended.
+y z` will be checked.

+Like the `@ifdef` forms, `@include` can only appear at the statement level, so
+it cannot be used to do exotic token pasting like often happens with `#include`.
+Furthermore, it must appear at the *top* of files, so it's a lot more like the
+import features of other languages than it is like the C pre-Processor token
+stream.
+Once normal statements begin further includes are not possible, each
+file, gets an include section and a statements section.
+Note that `@ifdef` and
+include _do not_ compose.
+Again, `@include` is more like an import.
+If you
+need conditionals the included item should conditionally produce declarations
+and possibly macros.
+This means that file dependencies are consistent
+regardless of conditionals.

 ### Macros